theimowski/master-thesis/docs/section-research.md

     }
     |> firstOrNone```

-Function defined in line 1 `firstOrNone` is of type `'t seq -> 't option`.
-It returns `Some` with the value of first element if any in the given sequence.
-If the sequence is empty, `firstOrNone` returns `None`.

-`getGenres` (line 3) is a simple query that fetches all `Genre`s from the database and returns them as a `Genre list` type.

-Lines 7-12 and 16-20 show usage of `query` expression.
-The concept is known as LINQ (Language Integrated Query).
-The (approximate) intended semantics of the LINQ-SQL libraries is that the execution of the meta-programs should be the same as if the programs were converted to equivalent programs over in-memory lists, where the database table is treated as an in-memory enumerable data structure {{{syme2006leveraging}}}.
-Indeed, the semantics of above snippet looks very similar to a standard SQL query.

-`getAlbumsForGenre` function returns a list of all `Album`s that are associated with the given `Genre`.
-The `Genre` is identified here by its name (`string` type).
-The last function, `getAlbumDetails` tries to find an `Album` with given `id` in context of the `AlbumDetails` view - the database view performs a join with two other tables to obtain the details for the album.
-There may be no album with a given `id`, hence the function's return type is `AlbumDetails option`

-#### Summary

 Data Access Layer implementation is easily achievable in F#.
 As far as the persistence mechanism remains the same, details of the implementation do not differ drastically comparing to the object-oriented or imperative world.
 Type Providers in F#, together with its type-safe nature allow for convenient data access logic.
-In conjunction with Intellisense feature of Integrated Development Environment (IDE) and Language Integrated Query, writing Data Access code in F# is blazingly fast and little error-prone.
+In conjunction with Intellisense feature of Integrated Development Environment (IDE) and Language Integrated Query, writing Data Access code in F# is highly productive and little error-prone.

 ### Create, Update and Delete operations